WillPower3309/awesome-dotfiles/README.md

 ## Current To-Do ##
 - finish adding keybinds
 - lock screen
-- fix black bars on blur or unblur bg
 - add one more workspace with icon
 - fix spinning cursor bug on adjust volume / brightness (due to components or widgets)
 - make adjust brightness more smooth